Dimi123456789/WorldEditPrivate/SE202425/Milestone2/UseCases/JoãoNascimento/UseCaseDiagram.md

 /hpos1

-Use Case Name: Select Position 1 from targeted block
+Use Case Name: Select Position 1 from Targeted Block

 Description: Set position 1 to the block being targeted.